madebyshape/craft-cms/README.md

 | `make share`               | Share site over Tailscale (private)          |
 | `make funnel`              | Share site via Tailscale Funnel (public)     |

+## Nice to know

-## Device Testing with Tailscale
+### Device Testing with Tailscale

 You can test your local site on other devices (phones, tablets) using [Tailscale](https://tailscale.com).
 This gives you a real HTTPS URL that works on any device.

 - [Tailscale](https://tailscale.com/download) installed and running on your Mac (the standalone or Homebrew version, **not** the Mac App Store version)
-- For `make share`: Tailscale installed on the test device too
-- For `make funnel`: No Tailscale needed on the test device (public URL)
 - Funnel requires HTTPS certificates and the `funnel` node attribute enabled in your [Tailscale admin console](https://login.tailscale.com/admin/acls)

-The share/funnel commands automatically register the Tailscale hostname with DDEV's router and expose the Vite dev server so CSS/JS assets load correctly on remote devices.
-Run `make share` or `make funnel` in one terminal and `make dev` in another.
+The Tailscale commands (see [CLI commands](#cli-commands)) automatically register the Tailscale hostname with DDEV's router and expose the Vite dev server so CSS/JS assets load correctly on remote devices.
+You'll need two terminals: one for the Tailscale tunnel and one for Vite.

-## Nice to know

 ### File system type